rtsaad/CarND-Capstone/README.md

  * In case none of the traffic lights is detected as red, we return TrafficLight.UNKNOWN.

  So basically our is reduced to two states: stop and go.

 ---
+### Twist Controller

+The twist controller does receive all the arguments that are related to the car properties and the PID controller.
+It is the software node that is responsible to receive the inputs/arguments from the topics gathered from dbw_node.py and translate it into steering commands to the car.

+It also calls the PID controller to be reset and to receive the incoming data from the waypoints.
+Such node contains the PID parameters that are required to tune the vehicle operation, for the steering operation.
+In this script we also set the parameters for the PID controller that has been implemented.
+This PID parameters were set manually and the values obtained were the best we reached.

+### Yaw Controller
+The yaw controller is an unchanged node from the original git deploy.
+The only change in this node is the addition of a check on the current velocity, that increases the accuracy for steering for small angles.

+---
 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).